Trading Standards - Weights and Measures

 - Routinely visiting businesses and checking weighing and measuring equipment

 - Checking products when they are being manufactured or imported

 - Investigating complaints of short measure and weight

 Inspectors of Weights and Measures (or Trading Standards Officers as they are more commonly known) visit trade premises and carry out inspections and verification of weighing and measuring equipment.
 Examples include weighing machines, weighbridges, weights, petrol pumps, spirit measuring instruments, wine and beer glasses and metre measures to name some common examples.
 Prepacked goods, breads, etc, are tested to ensure correct weight or measure.

 Trading Standards officers also provides free advice to businesses on all aspects of Weights and Measures law, to help them comply with their legal obligations and to trade competitively and fairly, as well as investigating allegations of short measures of goods and enforcing Weights and Measures law.

-For more information, please contact the Citizens Advice Consumer Service call 03454 040 506 or visit the Advice Guide website (external link)
+For more information, please contact the Citizens Advice Consumer Service by phone: 03454 040 506 or visit the Advice Guide website (external link)

 * = response required